mburyRR/Virtual-Tour-A-Frame/README.md

-## MGR M.Bury - AEI Virtual Tour - A-Frame
+## Virtual-Tour-A-Frame

-Master's project of an application built on the basis of the A-Frame framework, which enables a virtual tour of the AEII faculty of the Silesian University of Technology.
+Master's project of an application built on the basis of the A-Frame framework, which enables a virtual tour of the AEI faculty of the Silesian University of Technology.

 **Demo**

-*here_github_pages_url*
+---

 **Running App**